 We, who are more tourists than pilots, prefer to stop for lunch in the historic Osteria di Montecarelli, where you can stop to try the wonders of local cuisine, a must for many passing motorcyclists (don't forget to book).
 And finally, after still many beautiful curves, which make you rediscover the true pleasure of driving, you reach the top of the pass.
 During the Second World War the pass was of crucial importance for the Gothic Line and there were many German fortifications that dominated the surrounding peaks.
 Today it is possible to visit the Germanic cemetery, very impressive and which sadly brings together the bodies of over thirty thousand young German soldiers who died in the Tuscan-Emilian territory.

-From here you can proceed towards Bologna or simply stretch for a few more kilometers towards the Passo della Raticosa, another famous pass and a paradise for motorcyclists, who often find themselves at the famous Chalet Raticosa, with a large square where you can stop and cool your smoking tires.
+From here you can proceed towards Bologna or simply stretch for a few more kilometers towards the Raticosa pass, another famous pass and a paradise for motorcyclists, who often find themselves at the famous Chalet Raticosa, with a large square where you can stop and cool your smoking tires.

 The road is in good condition but not all sections are in great shape, so always pay attention to the surface and the traffic, which is often intense on weekends.
 And if you want to race to challenge yourself, avoid the state road, where there are no shortage of speed cameras and patrols, and take advantage of the magnificent Mugello Circuit.